Skip to Content

 Mixing Bowl

-Mixing bowls are a staple in every baker’s kitchen and with good reason.
-They’re used for the prep work in just about every recipe that requires ingredients to be mixed.
+These are a staple in every baker’s kitchen and with good reason.
+The bowls are used for the prep work in just about every recipe that requires mixing.

 Look for a bowl with a handle or non-slip grip.
 The handle will allow you to hold the bowl with your non-mixing hand.

-We also recommend looking for a mixing bowl with a non-skid bottom.
-This will keep your bowl from sliding on the counter top while you’re mixing.
+We also recommend looking for a mixing bowl with a non-skid or rubber bottom.
+This will keep your bowl from sliding on the countertop while you’re mixing.

-Obviously, elbow grease isn’t an actual tool, but you’ll definitely need quite a bit of it when baking without a mixer.
-If you’re not familiar with the term, elbow grease refers to the hard, manual work it takes to get a job done.
+Of course, elbow grease isn’t an actual tool, but you’ll definitely need quite a bit of it when baking without a mixer.
+Simply put, since you don’t have the power of electricity, you’ll need to do the job manually.

-If your cake recipe calls for butter, you’re going to have to cream it.
-Creaming your butter and sugar by hand can be a good workout and does take some time.
+If your cake recipe calls for butter, you’ll need to cream it.
+Creaming your butter and sugar by hand can take some time and effort, but you should expect great results in the end!

 Once your butter is soft, break it up and mash it against the side of a mixing bowl using a spoon.
-We recommend using the back side of a large, wooden spoon.
-The rough texture makes it a little easier to push the butter against the sides of the bowl.
+I recommend using the back side of a large, wooden spoon.
+The stiffness of the wood makes it a little easier to push the butter against the sides of the bowl.

 Next, work your sugar into the butter with your wooden spoon.
-As you do so, the mixture with start to expand in size.
-This is due to the air pockets that are being incorporating into the mixture.
+As you do so, the mixture will start to expand in size.
+This is due to the air pockets that are being incorporated into the mixture.
 Once the mixture is light and fluffy with a mild yellow color, it’s ready to use.

 Here’s a nice video demonstrating the process:

 Another technique you need to be familiar with if you’re mixing batter by hand is whipping a mixture.
-To whip or beat a mixture means to incorporate air into it.
-This requires a lot of elbow grease and results in a light and fluffy mixture.
+This requires a bit of effort but incorporating air into the batter results in a light and fluffy mixture.

 When beating a mixture, you’ll want to make quick, circular movements with your hand.
 As the mixture becomes whipped, it will become light and airy.